Adolf Kratzer

-At this time, there were three centers of development for quantum mechanics and the interpretation of atomic and molecular structure, based on atomic and molecular spectroscopy, especially the Sommerfeld-Bohr model: the Theoretical Physics Institute at the University of Munich, under Arnold Sommerfeld, the Institute of Theoretical Physics at the University of Göttingen, under Max Born, and the Institute of Theoretical Physics, under Niels Bohr.
+At this time, there were three centers of development for quantum mechanics and the interpretation of atomic and molecular structure, based on atomic and molecular spectroscopy, especially the Sommerfeld-Bohr model: the Theoretical Physics Institute at the Ludwig-Maximilians-Universität München, under Arnold Sommerfeld, the Institute of Theoretical Physics at the University of Göttingen, under Max Born, and the Institute of Theoretical Physics, under Niels Bohr.
 These three institutes effectively formed a consortium for the exchange of assistants and researchers.
 Furthermore, with Sommerfeld educating such capable physicists as Kratzer, and others, when they were called to other facilities, they effectively became extensions of Sommerfeld’s Institute of Theoretical Physics.
-This was the case with Kratzer when he went to Münster, as was the case of Sommerfeld’s former student Paul Peter Ewald when he went to the Stuttgart Technische Hochschule.
+This was the case with Kratzer when he went to the University of Münster, as was the case of Sommerfeld’s former student Paul Peter Ewald when he went to the Technische Hochschule Stuttgart.

 Kratzer published a number of physics books, based on his lectures on electrodynamics, mechanics, optics, relativity, thermodynamics, and quantum mechanics (wave mechanics).
 A book on transcendental functions was written with Walter Franz, also a student of Sommerfeld.

 The Kratzer potential, a central force in molecular physics, is named in his honor.

 A potential with the same name has also been used in nuclear physics, as it provides an exact solution of the Bohr hamiltonian.